top of page

-STV is probably the friendliest system for independent candidates.
+Proportional ranked choice voting is probably the friendliest system for independent candidates.
 Around the world, independent representatives are very rare - parties dominate.
-But Ireland (which uses STV) has, for the last 20 years, elected more independent representatives to its legislature than all other democracies combined, although Northern Ireland (which also uses STV) has only one independent MP out of 108.
+But Ireland (which uses PR-STV) has elected more independent representatives to its legislature than all other democracies combined, although Northern Ireland (which also uses STV) has only one independent MP out of 108.
 In 2011, about 10% of the Republic of Ireland’s representatives were independents.
 The reasons for this are a combination of a locally focused political culture, major shifts in their party system since 1992, and voter preferences for independents translating into representation with STV.

-STV is suitable for municipal elections.
-It is used for municipal elections in Scotland and New Zealand.
-Unlike block voting, a winner-take-all system used in Vancouver which often results in one group winning all the seats, STV delivers proportional results, reflecting the diversity of voter preferences.
+Yes.
+It is used for municipal elections in Scotland and some in New Zealand.
+It was recently adopted in Portland, Oregon - the 7th US city to adopt it.
+Unlike block voting, a winner-take-all system used in Vancouver which often results in one group winning all the seats, PR-STV delivers proportional results, reflecting the diversity of voter preferences.
 You can vote by party (if there are parties), across party lines, by issue or political orientation, by gender, by ethnic group, by geographic location or whatever criteria you wish.

-Why did politicians in Alberta and Manitoba get rid of STV?
+Why did politicians in Alberta and Manitoba get rid of proportional ranked choice voting?

-It's important to to know that multi-member riding have been used in every province in Canada except Quebec.
+Multi-member riding have been used at one time in every province in Canada except Quebec.
 However, most of these were winner-take-all elections.
-The exceptions were Alberta and Manitoba, which used STV to elect provincial MLAS in Calgary, Edmonton and Winnipeg for 30 years.
+The exceptions were Alberta and Manitoba, which used proportional ranked choice voting to elect provincial MLAS in Calgary, Edmonton and Winnipeg for 30 years.

 In both cases it was progressives who fought hard for PR-STV.

-In Alberta, the Social Credit government disposed of STV because in the cities where it was used, the opposition parties had won too many seats with STV.
-(The overall results were still not proportional for Alberta because all the rural ridings were eleced by Alternative vote - the cities were where voters for the other parties were fairly represented according to their vote share with PR-STV).
+In Alberta, the Social Credit government disposed of it because in the cities where it was used, the opposition parties had won too many seats (their fair share).
+(Note: The overall results were still not proportional for Alberta because all the rural ridings were elected by Alternative vote - the cities were where voters for the other parties were fairly represented according to their vote share with proportional ranked choice).

 The election this happened, suddenly, after 30 years, the Social Credit government in Alberta became VERY concerned with "ballot spoilage."

 In Winnipeg, if a voter using PR-STV had just one preference, and they marked an X, that counted, because the voter's preference was obvious.
 But in Calgary and Edmonton, the voter had to mark a number "1".
 If they put an X instead, their vote was "spoiled."
-As results, something like 4% of votes were spoiled using AV and STV in Alberta.
-There was no problem in Winnipeg (1.6% spoiled votes).
+As a result of this nonsensical rule, something like 4% of votes were spoiled using AV and STV in Alberta.
+There was no problem in Winnipeg where the rules for how you could mark your ballot made more sense (1.6% spoiled votes).

-Instead of FIXING this simple problem, the Social Credit government used it as an excuse to abolish STV.
+Instead of FIXING this simple problem, the Social Credit government used it as an excuse to abolish proportional ranked choice voting.

 The media loudly objected as did the opposition, to no avail.

-The next election in Edmonton - with first-past-the-post re-established- Social Credit won 49% of the popular vote but picked up all eight of the seats.
+The next election in Edmonton - with first-past-the-post re-established- Social Credit won 49% of the popular vote but picked up every seat.
 In Calgary, Social Credit took just under 55% of the vote and won six of the seven seats.
 The switch in electoral systems contributed to the obliteration of the opposition in Alberta.
 The general election results were: 56% support for Social Credit, and 94% of the seats.
-The only place the opposition was ever able to be fairly represented was the cities when they used PR-STV.
+The only place the opposition was ever able to be fairly represented was the cities when they used proportional ranked choice voting.

 Where can I learn more?